Data generation

 INTO xrange, yrange;

-WHILE COUNT < nb LOOP
+WHILE count < nb LOOP

 SELECT ST_SetSRID(ST_MakePoint(xmin + xrange * random(), ymin + yrange * random()), srid)